 These cut across our four work programs, where we group our staff, students, funding and coordination:

-The Remote Sensing Research Centre is a centre at the School of Earth and Environmental Sciences at The University of Queensland and was established in 1999 by Professor Stuart Phinn and is directed by Stuart and Dr Chris Roelfsema.
+The Remote Sensing Research Centre is located at the School of Earth and Environmental Sciences at The University of Queensland and was established in 1999 by Professor Stuart Phinn and is directed by Stuart and Dr Chris Roelfsema.